TisTatig/TisTatig.github.io/README-template.md

 Users should be able to:

+- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the content depending on their device's screen size
-- See hover and focus states for interactive elements
+- See hover states for all interactive elements on the page

 ### Screenshot